parappayo/Bushido-Burrito/skunk/web/conway/readme.txt

+Conway's Life Demo

-This directory, dsi_web, contains a collection of web applications designed to run on the Nintendo DSi Opera browser.
-This platform is particularly limited in terms of processing power, and it supports neither Java nor Flash plug-ins.
+This demo was originally written to work on the Nintendo DSi Opera browser.
+It should work in Chrome.

 Some useful stats:
 - Nintendo DS screen resolution is 256 x 192 per screen